kilpkonn/msc-thesis/main.typ

 }
 ```],
 caption: [
-    Impl block examples in rust
+    Examples of `impl` blocks, highlighted in yellow
   ],
 ) <rust-impl-method>